Monash-FIT3170/AI_Travel_Plan/README.md

 1. NPM Install Fails

--Problem: If you encounter errors while running npm install.
+Problem: If you encounter errors while running npm install.

--Solution:
+Solution:

---Ensure you have the correct version of Node.js and npm installed.
+- Ensure you have the correct version of Node.js and npm installed.
 You can check your version by running `node -v` and `npm -v`.

---Delete the node_modules/ folder and package-lock.json file in both client and server directories, then run `npm install` again.
+- Delete the node_modules/ folder and package-lock.json file in both client and server directories, then run `npm install` again.

 2. Docker Containers Not Starting

--Problem: Docker containers fail to start when running `docker-compose up`.
+Problem: Docker containers fail to start when running `docker-compose up`.

--Solution:
+Solution:
---Ensure Docker is running.
+- Ensure Docker is running.
 You can check if Docker is running by executing docker info.

---Check the logs by running docker-compose logs to identify the specific issue.
+- Check the logs by running docker-compose logs to identify the specific issue.

---Ensure all required environment variables and configurations are properly set.
+- Ensure all required environment variables and configurations are properly set.

 3. API Keys Not Working

--Problem: The application is not connecting to external services.
+Problem: The application is not connecting to external services.

--Solution:
+Solution:

---Ensure the `.env` file is correctly placed in the server directory and has the right keys and values.
+- Ensure the `.env` file is correctly placed in the server directory and has the right keys and values.

---Restart the server after adding or modifying the `.env` file to ensure the changes take effect.
+- Restart the server after adding or modifying the `.env` file to ensure the changes take effect.

 4. Changes Not Reflecting

--Problem: Code changes are not reflecting in the application.
+Problem: Code changes are not reflecting in the application.

--Solution:
+Solution:

---Ensure the application is being recompiled and reloaded after making changes.
+- Ensure the application is being recompiled and reloaded after making changes.
 In the case of Docker, rebuild the containers using `docker-compose up --build`.

---Clear the browser cache or try another browser to ensure the changes are not being masked by cached data.
+- Clear the browser cache or try another browser to ensure the changes are not being masked by cached data.

 ## Pull Request (PR) Strategy